-- Section 18.5.1, "Prerequisites for Discovering Target VMs," on page 287 - Section 18.5.2, "Registering and Discovering Target VMs on Virtual Hosts," on page 287 - Section 18.5.3, "Configuration Information," on page 289
+- "Prerequisites for Discovering Target VMs" on page 295 - "Registering and Discovering Target VMs on Virtual Hosts" on page 295 - "Configuration Information" on page 297 registration options are possible.

-18.5.1 Prerequisites for Discovering Target VMs
+Prerequisites for Discovering Target VMs

 PlateSpin Migrate does not automatically build the target VM for you on the target virtual host.
 You must manually set up the target virtual machine with guest operating system type and version settings that match your source workload, in accordance with the features and capabilities of the virtualization platform.
 You must also prepare the PlateSpin ISO file and attach it as a boot CD for the VM.